Skip to content

 smello run --server http://localhost:5110 -- python -m my_module --debug

-Each flag maps 1:1 to a SMELLO_* environment variable documented above.
-The flag wins when both are set:
+Each flag maps 1:1 to a SMELLO_* environment variable — see the Parameters table for the full list.
+The flag wins when both are set. smello run also defaults server_url to http://localhost:5110 when neither --server nor SMELLO_URL is set.

 CLI-specific behavior worth knowing: